 - stock dams on your property with native fish and ensure the banks are clear of plants.

-The Rural City of Murray Bridge is working in partnership with Saltmarsh Environmental Consultancy to monitor high risk breeding areas, carry out identification of mosquito species and treat areas where high numbers of mosquito larvae are present.
-This program is in its fourteenth year and continues to be a valuable resource in the effort to reduce mosquito borne illness in the community.
+The Rural City of Murray Bridge monitors high risk breeding areas, carry out identification of mosquito species and treat areas where high numbers of mosquito larvae are present.

 More information can be found here: